-The total hip replacement surgery also known as total hip arthroplasty is the most common type of surgery.
+Total hip replacement surgery also known as total hip arthroplasty is the most common type of surgery.
 In this surgery, implants are used to replace worn-out or damaged sections of the hip.

 Partial hip replacement which is also called hemiarthroplasty is mainly carried out in older patients who have fractured hips due to injury.

 Hip implants that are used in surgery help in mimicking the natural function of hips.
-They are made up of polyethene (plastic), metal, ceramic or a combination of the materials.
+They are made up of polyethylene (plastic), metal, ceramic or a combination of the materials.
 Some of the types of hip implants are:

 The duration to complete a Total hip replacement surgery takes about one and a half hours.
-The patient will be transferred to a treatment room following surgery for a couple of hours as the anaesthesia wears off.
+The patient will be transferred to a treatment room following surgery for a couple of hours as the anesthesia wears off.
 The blood pressure, heartbeat, alertness, level of pain or relaxation, and the need for treatment will be checked by medical personnel.
 The patient has to stay in the hospital for a day or two after completion of the surgery.